kansiris/reactjs-interview-questions/README.md

     ```jsx harmony
     <button onClick={this.handleClick.bind(this, id)} />
     ```
-    Apart from these two approaches, you can also pass arguments to a function which is defined as array function
+    Apart from these two approaches, you can also pass arguments to a function which is defined as arrow function
     ```jsx harmony
     <button onClick={this.handleClick(id)} />
     handleClick = (id) => () => {